notna07/disjoint-synthetic-data-generation/README.md

 # TODO
+- [ ] reconsider if we will be using rpy2 or not
 - [ ] Consider default options to make user interface simpler for common use cases
 - [ ] Add more generative model backends
 - [ ] Add more joining strategies